 Hoya Pubicalyx are recognized by their narrow, oval-shaped leaves that are deep green with silvery variegation flecks making no plant exactly like the next.
 A vining plant that is happiest when climbing or cascading, they are native to the Philipines and loved for their clusters of fragrant flowers.

-Hoya Macrophylla is known for their green and yellow variegated leaves, with wide foilage and distinctive creases you can’t help but want to bring unique plant home!
+Hoya Macrophylla is known for their green and creamy variegated leaves, with wide foilage and distinctive creases you can’t help but want to bring unique plant home!
 Native to Eastern Asia and Australia, they will bloom white to pink start shaped clusters when cared for correctly.

 Hoya Carnosa Compacta Rope: